 Economic Development - This graph indicates where uses are located, specifically, the colored area represent uses, and industrial uses are high generators of property tax revenues.
-Through discussion, it was noted that as a result of COVID, there is interest in hybrid work spaces and there may be opportunities in Medway for smaller companies who want to offer hybrid work arrangements.

 Historical & Cultural Resources - There are a lot of historical homes still on their original property as well as those that have been repurposed from residential use to other uses.
 Strong cultural resources exist in Medway, but there is a shortage of event space.
 Good natural resources exist for purposes such as Open Space & Recreation.
 Conversely, there was concern that the excellence of the athletic fields and recreational programs is actually adversely tapping resources including that of available staff.